 The National Academy of Health and Physical Literacy (NAHPL; The Academy) is a diverse, inclusive, member-driven organization advancing the dimensions of health and physical literacy through professional development, advocacy, mentoring, and applied research in the areas of health, physical education, dance, and sport.
-The Academy was founded in 2020 by nine professional educators fueled by the desire to focus on health and physical literacy for the sole purpose of promoting the knowledge, health, productivity, and fulfilment of its members.
+The Academy was founded in 2020 by nine professional educators fueled by the desire to focus on health and physical literacy for the sole purpose of promoting the knowledge, health, productivity, and fulfillment of its members.

 Literacy encompasses the integration of education and learning to assist individuals in accomplishing their goals, developing their knowledge and potential, and participating in their community and wider society (Montoya, 2018).
-To function well in the 21st century, all individuals must possess a wide range of skills and abilities referred to as “literacies.”
-Literacy development is a shared responsibility.
-Every discipline including health, physical education, dance and sport, is responsible for developing, strengthening, and enhancing literacy as each area has its own set of unique literacy demands (Cornish, et al., 2020; Lynch & Soukup, 2016).
+To function well in contemporary society, all individuals must possess a wide range of skills and abilities referred to as "literacies."
+Health and Physical Literacy development is a shared responsibility.
+Disciplines that support health and physical literacy are responsible for developing, strengthening, and enhancing literacy, as each area has its own set of unique literacy demands (Cornish, et al., 2020; Lynch & Soukup, 2016).